mia-jinns/jinns/doc/source/index.rst

 Changelog:

+* v0.7.1:

+    - Refactoring and optimizing with `jax.tree_util.*` functions instead of `for` loops.
+Important speed improvement, in particular for SystemLossODE/SystemLossPDE which we recommend using instead of heavy vectorial LossODE/LossPDE.

 * v0.7.0:

     - We introduce HyperPINNs (*HyperPINN: Learning parameterized differential equations with physics-informed hypernetworks*, Avila Belbute-Peres et al., 2021) for a more efficient metamodeling, have a look at the notebook!